SciStor

 Are there costs involved?

+You pay for the amount of space reserved for your share: €0,16 per GB per year.
 The owner of the SciStor share receives monthly usage reports.
 The report provides insight on used and available space.

 Getting started